Mountainwatch Guide To Shizukuishi Resort: One Of Japan’s Hidden Gems – Travel

 Professional skier KC Deane skiing the sunrise at Shizukuishi.
 Photo:: Grant Gunderson

 11 trails (or courses) are spread over just 65ha so it’s fair to say Shizukuishi isn’t the largest resort out there.
-More advanced skiers and boarders will find enough terrain to entertain themselves for 2-3 days.
+More advanced skiers and boarders will find enough terrain to entertain themselves for two to three days.
 However, another five of Japan’s similarly lesser-known resorts are not far away in Appi Kogen (approx. 1hr), Iwate Kogen, Amihari Onsen, Shimokura and Hachimantai Panorama.

 While we could well rate Shizukuishi as one of the best resorts in the area for tree skiing, it’s not strictly allowed – so don’t do it…